MarginaliaSearch/www.marginalia.nu/content/log/A_134_nsfw.md

-first in python using high level libraries, then in Java as a paint by numbers affair following blog posts and asking LLMs for advice when it wasn't working, but I'm really not happy writing code I don't understand, so I kept at it until I was able to do so from first principles.
+first in python using high level libraries, then in Java as a paint by numbers affair following blog posts and asking LLMs for advice when it wasn't working, but I'm really not happy writing code I don't understand, so I kept at it until I was able to implement the network from scratch from first principles.

 This is a cleaned up version of my notes from that exercise.